-- If the language of chat request matches agent's primary language, automatic translation is disabled.
+- If the language of the chat request matches the agent's primary language, automatic translation is disabled.

-- If the language of chat request matches agent's secondary language, automatic translation is available but turned off.
-Agent can turn it on.
+- If the language of the chat request matches the agent's secondary language, automatic translation is available but turned off.
+The agent can turn it on.

-- If the language of chat request doesn't match agent's languages, automatic translation is turned on by default.
+- If the language of the chat request doesn't match the agent's languages, automatic translation is turned on by default.

-In the General tab, notice two new fields:
+- In the Properties tab, notice two fields:

 - Primary Language: Select a language of primary fluency.
-This is the default language of chat for agents.
+This is the default language of chat for users.

 - Secondary Language: Select one or more languages of secondary fluency.
 If a chat request is in any of the secondary languages, they can chat in this language or use the automatic translation tool.